sushant054/Projects/Hotel_Booking_rec/README.md

 `DELETE /api/bookings/:id` - Delete a specific booking

 ## Strength in Node.js
 I have good enough knowledge of Node.js, which I demonstrated in my academic project where I designed MD files and APIs.
-My experience includes building RESTful APIs, handling database interactions using MySQL, and working with Node.js frameworks like Express.js.
+My experience includes building RESTful APIs, handling database interactions using MySQL, and working with Node.js frameworks like Express.js. also i have done validation, authentication of apis using tokens.

 ## Download and Run the Project
 ### Prerequisites